 If you have symptoms related to celiac disease, you’ll usually start to feel better after about two weeks of going gluten-free.

 Your Mercy gastroenterologist and dietitian will work with you to develop a plan and a diet that’s right for you.
-Together, you can find foods that that will keep you healthy and satisfied.
+Together, you can find foods that will keep you healthy and satisfied.

 Connect to Mercy Experts